ergochat/ergo/docs/MANUAL.md

 ## Moderation

 Oragono's multiclient and always-on features mean that moderation (at the server operator level) requires different techniques than a traditional IRC network.
-Server operators have three principal tools for moderation:
+Server operators have two principal tools for moderation:

-1. `/NICKSERV SUSPEND`, which disables a user account and disconnects all associated clients
+1. `/UBAN`, which can disable user accounts and/or ban offending IPs and networks
-2. `/DLINE ANDKILL`, which bans an IP or CIDR and disconnects clients
-3. `/DEFCON`, which can impose emergency restrictions on user activity in response to attacks
+2. `/DEFCON`, which can impose emergency restrictions on user activity in response to attacks

 See the `/HELP` (or `/HELPOP`) entries for these commands for more information, but here's a rough workflow for mitigating spam or other attacks:

 1. Subscribe to the `a` snomask to monitor for abusive registration attempts (this is set automatically in the default operator config, but can be added manually with `/mode mynick +s u`)
-2. Given abusive traffic from a nickname, identify whether they are using an account (this should be displayed in `/WHOIS` output)
+2. Given abusive traffic from a nickname, use `/UBAN INFO <nickname>` to find out information about their connection
-3. If they are using an account, suspend the account with `/NICKSERV SUSPEND`, which will disconnect them
+3. If they are using an account, suspend the account with `/UBAN ADD <account>`, which will disconnect them
-4. If they are not using an account, or if they're spamming new registrations from an IP, determine the IP (either from `/WHOIS` or from account registration notices) and temporarily `/DLINE` their IP
+4. If they are not using an account, or if they're spamming new registrations from an IP, you can add a temporary ban on their IP/network with `/UBAN ADD <ip | network>`
 5. When facing a flood of abusive registrations that cannot be stemmed with `/DLINE`, use `/DEFCON 4` to temporarily restrict registrations.
 (At `/DEFCON 2`, all new connections to the server will require SASL, but this will likely be disruptive to legitimate users as well.)

-For channel operators, as opposed to server operators, most traditional moderation tools should be effective.
-In particular, bans on cloaked hostnames (e.g., `/mode #chan +b *!*@98rgwnst3dahu.my.network`) should work as expected.
-With `force-nick-equals-account` enabled, channel operators can also ban nicknames (with `/mode #chan +b nick`, which Oragono automatically expands to `/mode #chan +b nick!*@*` as a way of banning an account.)
+For channel operators, `/msg ChanServ HOWTOBAN #channel nickname` will provide similar information about the best way to ban a user from a channel.

 -------------------------------------------------------------------------------------------